Information

 “Probably just the wind,” Val yawned before closing his eyes again.

 “I’m going to go investigate.
-It didn’t sound like the wind,” Haluk rose and stepped out to locate where the sound had come from.
-It isn’t long before he sees Stryker crushed under the giant rocks.
-He alerts the guild.
+It didn’t sound like the wind,” the Neela rose and stepped out to locate where the sound had come from.
+Outside, he saw the trouble Stryker was in and called back to Valtam.
+The commotion woke the others from inside the fort.

-Asch tries to lift the rock up first but to no avail.
-Val assists trying to give leverage, while Elfric tries to push the rock off to the side.
-Soon everyone pitches in, the boys digging in front of Stryker to try and give him a way to drag himself out from under the rock.
-Hanji directs, and reassures Stryker they’ll get him out. soon, he is freed.
-His wings have suffered crush damage, but Hanji is certain with proper rest and bandaging, they will mend fine.
-The incident shakes Stryker to his core finally, making him realize that no matter how aloof he may be or how the others may not have liked him much, they still came to help him.
+Asch tried to lift the rock up first but to no avail.
+Val pushed against it alongside him, trying to give him leverage, while Elfric tried to push the rock off to the side.
+Soon everyone had pitched in; the brothers dug in front of Stryker to try and give him a way to drag himself out from under the rock.

-afterwards, Stryker noticeably changes and for the better.
-He’s still snarky, still smug, but it’s more playful than being mean or crass.
-Even with his wings injured, he starts to put more effort into training.
-Ash, who is a bit stronger than Stryker by this point, offers to practice sparring, and Stryker agrees to it.
-Stryker begins to open up, and tell stories of the region, the history of the land and the royal family that once resided.
+Sure enough, things had changed for the better.
+Stryker was still smug, still snarky, but it was more playful than being mean.
+Despite the injuries, and Hanji's insistence that he rest, Stryker began to put more effort into training.
+Asch, who was a bit stronger than Stryker, offered to practice sparring, and Stryker agreed to it.
+The Irion began to open up, and tell stories of the region, the history of the land and the royal family that once resided.

 Pet Treasure